Health Insurance for U.S. Immigrants

 expensive) medical problems over the long term.

-insurance is available the the majority of immigrants,
+Despite these challenges, some type of insurance exchange is available the majority of immigrants,

 regardless of other factors.